Right in the middle of Copenhagen, in the neighbourhood of Christianshavn, you’ll find the alternative community of Christiania.

 Alternatively, it’s an easy fifteen-minute walk from Nyhavn to Christiania.

 Can I take a tour instead of exploring alone?

-A couple of the guided tours in Copenhagen visit Christiania.
 This one focuses on the city’s creative side and pays a visit to Christiania, giving you plenty of time to explore and ask questions along the way.

 Can you still buy weed in Christiania?